 Folding and unfolding surface creation tools also enable users to create complex shapes by folding or unfolding basic surfaces.
 Tools for creating curved and free-form surfaces can also be used to create complex shapes by modifying the control points of existing surfaces.
 Constraining a spline on control points is one of the features most frequently used by industrial designers.

-Surface modeling tools can also be used to create complex shapes using Bézier or NURBS curves.
+You can also use surface modeling tools to create complex shapes using Bézier or NURBS curves .
 These curves create softer, more natural shapes that can be used to create complex surfaces.